open-contracting/kingfisher-collect/docs/contributing/index.rst

 After writing the spider, add a docstring for :ref:`spider metadata<spider-metadata>`.

-Since many class attributes that control a spider's behavior, please put the class attributes in this order, including comments with class names:
+Since there are many class attributes that control a spider's behavior, please put the class attributes in this order, including comments with class names:

 .. code-block:: python